TobiasDanielAngelo/bis-react-native/frontend/myapp/README.md

 28. Cash adjustments must keep separate.
 29. Add Untracked to Expense Module.
 (OK)
 30. Add a feature in Edit for editing selling prices (on Check).

+December 2, 2023

+1. Review of Sales navigating in date not showing any sales.
+2. Major bug found in tallying.